 Peptide identification and quantification

 Raw data were processed using MaxQuant (version 1.4.1.2) (Cox and Mann, 2008).
-MS/MS spectra were searched against the UniProt Arabidopsis database (WCL and interactome capture: version 05/06/2015 including 54193 entries) concatenated to a database containing protein sequences of common contaminants.
+MS/MS spectra were searched against the UniProt Arabidopsis database (input proteome and interactome capture: version 05/06/2015 including 54193 entries) concatenated to a database containing protein sequences of common contaminants.
 Enzyme specificity was set to trypsin/P, allowing a maximum of two missed cleavages.
 Cysteine carbamidomethylation was set as fixed modification, and methionine oxidation and protein N-terminal acetylation were used as variable modifications.
-For the mRNA interactome study, the required modifications for the dimethyl labelling were added as variable modification (DimethyLys0, DimethyNter0).
+For the mRNA interactome study, the required modifications for the dimethyl labelling were added as variable modification (DimethyLys0, DimethyNter0, DimethylLys8, DimethylNter8).
 The minimal peptide length was set to six amino acids and a minimum of one unique peptide was required for the identification.
 The mass tolerances were set to 20 ppm for the first search, 6 ppm for the main search and 0.5 Da for product ion masses.
 False discovery rates (FDR) for peptide and protein identification were set to 1%.
 Match between runs (time window 2 min) and re-quantify options were enabled.
-Protein quantification was based on razor and unique peptides.
+Protein quantification was based on razor and unique peptides with a CL/noCL ratio count of at least 2.

 Definition of mRNA interactome proteins

 Statistical analysis for CL/noCL enrichment of protein groups quantified in at least two out of three biological replicates was performed using an empirical Bayes moderated t-test within the R/Bioconductor package limma (Smyth, 2004).
 P-values were adjusted for multiple testing using the method of Benjamini-Hochberg.
 The UniProt accession numbers of each protein group were converted into Arabidopsis gene IDs.
 Where multiple gene IDs applied, the gene ID corresponding to the majority protein ID were used.
-Proteins with a CL/noCL enrichment >0 at an FDR below 1% were defined as the mRNA interactome, whereas proteins with an FDR > 1% as well as proteins where no CL/noCL ratio could be determined were defined as candidate binders.
+Proteins with a CL/noCL enrichment >0 at an FDR below 1% were defined as At-RBPs, whereas proteins with an FDR > 1% as well as proteins where no CL/noCL ratio could be determined were defined as candidate At-RBPs.

 Bioinformatic analyses